 While most people in Westchester and Fairfield County like to travel into New York City when they’re ready for a night-out, I personally prefer to stay closer to home–the commute can be expensive or a pain (they don’t call the last train out of the City on weekend nights the Vomit Express for nothing) and sometimes I want to be able to crash within twenty minutes of leaving the bars.

 In honor of Friday, I’ve compiled my five favorite bars in Greenwich.
 These are all within walking distance of the Stanton House Inn, as it removes the hassle of dealing with the ethical question of drinking and driving.
-This is obviously in no way a complete guide to Greenwich nightlife, but a pub crawl visiting all these locations guarantees a great night.
+This is obviously in no way a complete guide to Greenwich nightlife and things to do at night in Greenwich, but a pub crawl visiting all these locations guarantees a great night.

 For all our favorite restaurants and bars in Greenwich, CT, be sure to download a free copy of our Greenwich, CT, Travel Guide.